< More articles

 Invest in people and processes

 They carry the responsibility of success and failure of the project on their shoulders.
 Thus, we second when they say, “Employees are the biggest asset of an organization.”
-An organization will only attain the status of ‘successful’, if its foundation i.e. employees are as strong as steel.
+An organization will only attain the status of ‘successful’, if its foundation i.e. employees is as strong as steel.

 Once you have the right team in place, you should focus on the process.
 Develop a process that meets your requirements.
-It can be anything – a distinct approach, using a methodology, employing a project management software or sticking to set of techniques or ethics that go with your vision.
+It can be anything – a distinct approach, using a methodology, employing a project management software, or sticking to a set of techniques or ethics that go with your vision.
 A well-defined process is a sure-shot key to success that makes the team one and enhances overall functionality.

 Sometimes, even when you have a kick-ass process by your side, you may not get the desired results.
 This happens when there is a knowledge gap or team members might lack certain qualities.
 This is where the role of a project manager comes into the picture.